streed/simplePB/README.md

 ```

 The above describes `me` and sets up the _Protocol_ object to contain the required information.
-When it comes to transmit or store this messge the `encode` method should be called.
+When it comes to transmit or store this message the `encode` method should be called.
 This
 method will return a hex encoded string.
 The above message will become the following hex string
 once it is printed out `002A09085365616E110852656564`.
-Once this is save the object can quickly
+After it has been saved the object can
-and easily be restored by calling the `decode` method and passing the above hex string to it.
+quickly and easily be restored by calling the `decode` method and passing the above hex string
+to it.

 Complex messages can easily be built up by nesting _Protocol_ classes inside of each other.
 To extend on the _Person_ above we will make a _Family_ messge.